Healthy Homes Assessment Ahuriri

 Ahuriri Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside it is also about the outside.
-You must make sure there is somewhere for rain, surface and ground water to go and stop it from coming inside.
-When it is damp and moisture, it is typically what you don’t see that could become a major issue and cause damage to your investment and harming the tenant’s health.
+Making sure your rental property is protected from moisture isn’t just about the inside but you must make sure there is somewhere to allow surface, rain and ground water to go, and prevent it from getting into the building.
+When it is damp and moisture, it’s often those things that you aren’t aware of that could become a major issue and end up causing the property to suffer and affecting your tenant’s well-being.

-Properties that are rented must be equipped with efficient drainage to eliminate floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a place to go, and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Rental properties must have effective drainage for the removal of rainwater, storm water and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a place to go, and it isn’t allowed to remain beneath structures is an crucial aspect of maintaining your property’s dry.

-Alongside a drainage system to avoid moisture from entering, if your rental is enclosed between floorboards and the ground, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture ingress, if your rental is enclosed between floorboards and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from getting into the structure.
-It also helps to prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from rising into the home.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection